tencentyun/intlcloud-documents/yehe_doc/网络/专线接入/相关协议/服务等级协议_intl_en.md

 Refers to a solution provided by Tencent Cloud to connect your enterprise data center with Ten-cent Cloud, through which you may establish a private connection service that is completely iso-lated from the public network.
 The specific content of the services shall be subject to the Service you purchase, and the contents actually provided by Tencent Cloud.

 #### 1.2 Standard Architecture of the Tencent Cloud Direct Connect
-Refers to the technical requirements of the standard access architecture of Direct Access prod-ucts provided by Tencent Cloud, i.e., in order to use the Tencent Cloud Direct Connect, the user needs to use at least two dedicated physical connections through physically separated paths that connect to Tencent Cloud’s access points at different geographical locations.
+Refers to the technical requirements of the standard access architecture of Direct Connect prod-ucts provided by Tencent Cloud, i.e., in order to use the Tencent Cloud Direct Connect, the user needs to use at least two dedicated physical connections through physically separated paths that connect to Tencent Cloud’s access points at different geographical locations.

-#### 1.3 Single Connection Direct Access Instance
+#### 1.3 Single Direct Connect Instance
-Refers to an instance of the Direct Access through one single physical connection.
-A Single Con-nection Direct Access Instance may contain multiple Dedicated Tunnels and Direct Connect Gateways.
-Service Availability Rate shall be calculated separately for each Single Connection Direct Access Instance.
+Refers to an instance of the Direct Connect through one single physical connection.
+A Single Con-nection Direct Connect Instance may contain multiple Dedicated Tunnels and Direct Connect Gateways.
+Service Availability Rate shall be calculated separately for each Single Direct Connect Instance.

 #### 1.4 Service Unavailability